dscov-tutorials/how-to-pr/how-to-clean-up.md

 Once you've merged your PR, the branch (a pointer to the last commit before the merge) still exists.
 You can end up with hundreds or thousands of these "stale" branches with no useful function in a long project, which can make keeping track of the current branches more challenging.

-You can delete the branches as follows:
+You can delete the branch on GitHub as follows:

 ## Using GitHub (strongly recommended)